Susan L. Bailey, Morgan County Clerk

 A license to marry in Colorado may be obtained during regular business hours, in accordance with the requirements outlined below.
 The license is valid upon issue and must be used in Colorado, within 35 days.
 The fee is $30.00.
 For additional information, please review the Guidelines for Obtaining Marriage Licenses in Colorado below or contact the Recording Department at 970-542-3521.

-For your convenience, the application, Parents Consent Form, the Affidavit Concerning Social Security Number and the Absentee Affidavit are provided in Adobe Acrobat format and may be printed out and completed prior to your visit to the Recording Department.
+For your convenience, the Application, the Affidavit Concerning Social Security Number and the Absentee Affidavit are provided in Adobe Acrobat format and may be printed out and completed prior to your visit to the Recording Department.

 Guidelines for Obtaining Marriage Licenses